nchain-innovation/tcpBridge/README.md

 This setup provides a fully isolated environment for bridge demos.
 This repository contains two Dockerfiles: **Dockerfile.evm** for an EVM environment and **Dockerfile.sui** for a SUI environment.
 These can be used together with the **demo-evm.yml** and **demo-sui.yml** files to run the demos.
 The setup requires initializing the git submodules and relies on **wild-bit-lab** to set up a BSV regtest environment.
 Ensure Docker and Docker Compose are installed on your machine.

 During the build process, the Dockerfiles generate the cryptographic keys used in the demo.
-As this process can be slow, it is possible to rely on public pre-built images.
 To build the images, run the following commands:

 ```
     docker build -t ghcr.io/nchain-innovation/bridge-demo-sui -f Dockerfile.sui .
     docker build -t ghcr.io/nchain-innovation/bridge-demo-evm -f Dockerfile.evm .
 ```

+If it is not required to run the demo with fresh cryptographic keys for the ZK proof, it is possible to skip this step and rely on existing images.

 ### Run the docker demo